CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab5.md

    ![](../media/labgit.png)

-   >**Note**: If in case pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
-Next, return to the browser, refresh the page and launch the codespace that was previously created.
+   >**Note**: If case pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
+Next, return to the browser, refresh the page, and launch the codespace that was previously created.

 1. You will encounter a pop-up prompt.
 Click **Open** to proceed.
 Subsequently, another pop-up window will appear within Visual Studio Code (VS Code), where you should once again select **Install and Open** to continue.